hvribeiro/knnpe/README.rst

    cd knnpe
    pip install -e .

-If all dependencies are **not** available, you can the PyPI version via:
+If all dependencies are **not** available, you can use the PyPI version via:

 .. code-block:: console